-Finally, we investigate the consequences of our results in the domain of protocol security.
+Although our initial efforts were in collaborative systems, we realized that our results have important consequences for the domain of protocol security.
 In particular, we demonstrate that when our adversary has enough storage capacity, then many protocol anomalies, such as the Lowe anomaly [19] in the Needham-Schroeder public key exchange protocol, can also occur in the presence of a bounded memory intruder.
-We believe that this is one reason for the successful use in the past years of model checkers to verify protocols.
-Moreover, we also provide some quantita-tive measure for the security of protocols, namely, the smallest size memory needed by the intruder to carry out the anomalies for several protocols.
+We believe that this is one reason for the successful use in the past years of model checkers in protocol verification.
+Moreover, we also provide some quantitative measures for the security of protocols, namely, the smallest amount of memory needed by the intruder to carry out anomalies for a number of protocols.

 This paper is structured as follows: in Section 2 we review the main definitions of local state transition systems used to model collaborative systems.
-We formalize the notion of fresh values in Section 3, and in Section 4, we summarize the main theoretical results involving the complexity of the different problems considered.
-We show in Section 5 that many protocol anomalies can also be carried by our bounded memory intruder.
+We formalize the notion of fresh values in Section 3, and in Section 4 we summarize the main theoretical results involving the complexity of the different problems considered.
+We show in Sections 5 that many protocol anomalies can also be carried by our bounded memory intruder.
 Finally, in Sections 6 and 7, we discuss related work and conclude by pointing out some future work.